Mayuri Upadhya: Artistic director: Nritarutya

-As an independent Choreographer
+Other independent work

 In 2019, Mayuri choreographed the musical Raunaq and Jassi, directed by Feroze Abbas Khan, and produced by Book My Show.
 It is a Punjabi take on Romeo and Juliet.
 Her expertise is sought to choreograph on typical Punjabi folk numbers in the musical.

-In 2017, Mayuri choreographed the musical Mughal-e-Azam – the play rendition of the 1960s hit movie of the same name.
-The musical has been the longest running musical in Indian history.
-Mayuri was voted Best Choreographer by the Broadway World in 2018 for Mughal-E-Azam.

-In 2017, Mayuri was invited by TED Talks India Nayi Soch to visually interpret the #100sareepact speaker Anju Kadam's talk on the 6 yard drape, Saree, and choreograph a short sequence.

-In 2016 she worked with the Rakeysh Om Prakash Mehra Productions for the movie Mirzya, as a choreographer., for which she was nominated at for the Star Guild Awards for Best Choreographer.

 In 2015, Mayuri won the prestigious Uday Shankar Award for Choreography.

 The same year, she was commissioned by the Prime Minister of India to create a special dance sequence for the Make In India week in Germany, following which, she was commissioned again to create another piece for the Make In India Week in Mumbai, in 2016.
 Make In India inaugural dance sequence won the European Event Award for the Best Cultural Performance.

-In 2014, she choreographed and created another musical, Madhur Milan, for the Industrialist Kokilaben Ambani.

-In 2012, she choreographed her first musical – Madhushala – the cinemascopic rendition of the popular poetry epic Madhushala by Harivanshrai Bachchan, which was commissioned by Amitabh Bachchan, for his 70th birthday celebrations – B70.

 In 2012, she also performed with the Raghu Dixit Project for Queen Elizabeth’s Jubilee Celebrations in the UK.

-She also represented India at the International Competition for Choreography Concept in Seoul, South Korea, and was one of the winners there.

-She is currently working on the Government of India's Red Fort Project - commissioned by the Dalmia group, and produced by Humor Me, for designing the "sound and light" show for the iconic monument of Red Fort.

-She was also one of the artists in focus for The Dewarists Season 3, where she collaborated with Raghu Dixit, Harun Robert and Sridhar for a multi disciplinary dance sequence.

 Over the past years, Mayuri has also worked with various fashion designers, like Abu Jaani - Sandeep Khosla, Tarun Tahiliani, Sabyasachi, Anju Modi, Hemant Trivedi, Manish Arora and Wendell Rodricks, and choreographed dance pieces inspired by their fashion lines.